zedlopez/ifm/The Recipe Book.md

 [ZL: I'm not clear on what extension this is]::

 The drawback of such behavior is that the player can make premature discoveries.
 If they haven't found a sword yet, but think there may be a sword later in the story, they can type ``examine sword`` and see from the response whether their guess is correct.
-Nonetheless, there are people who prefer this alternative exactly because it does expose the limits of the story's understanding, preventing fruitless attempts to use a word that is not recognized at all.
+Nonetheless, there are people who prefer this alternative exactly because it does expose the limits of the story's understanding, preventing fruitless attempts to use a word that is not recognised at all.
 If it is desirable, there is an extension that will reproduce this behavior in Inform as well.

 Using Inform's default behavior, however, scope is an ad-hoc way of keeping a list of things that are common knowledge between the story and the player.
 The player knows many things that the story might not (like what a cell phone is); the story knows a few things the player may not (like the fact that there is a sword in an as-yet unvisited room).
 Neither of those things can fruitfully enter into commands because they have no mutually agreed-upon referent.